shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 - Create an Asset in SG with a TaskTemplate appied.
 - Toggle the **Sync In Jira** checkbox ``on`` for one of the Tasks.
 - Navigate to your Jira site to see the Issue created for that Task.
-- Change the status in Jira to see the status change in Shotgun.
+- Change the status in Jira to see the status change in ShotGrid.

 If things don't seem to be working, check the output from SG Jira Bridge and shotgunEvents in your terminal window for log messages.